 Hello!
 I'm Marta.

 I am a Ph.D. candidate in Economics at the University of Pittsburgh.
-I am a question-driven researcher accustomed to work with large data sets, a variety of statistical software, and a wide range of estimation techniques.
+I am a question-driven researcher accustomed to working with large data sets, a variety of statistical software, and a wide range of estimation techniques.

 University of Pittsburgh